 Easy Votive with Nuts

 Easy can be impressive.
 Simply place a votive candle in a clear glass container and surround it with unshelled nuts.
 This go-anywhere decoration can be displayed on a table, buffet, or fireplace mantel.
 When Thanksgiving is over, remove the nuts and replace with jingle bells to ring in the Christmas season.

-Garnish plain pillar candles with colorful leaves for an elegant and understated display.
+Dress up plain pillar candles with colorful leaves for an elegant and understated display.
 Determine placement of leaves on each candle.
-Coat the backs of the leaves with decoupage medium and smooth in place on the candle.
-If necessary, use tacky white crafts glue to hold the stems down.
-Cover the sides of the candle -- including the leaves -- with one or more coats of decoupage medium.
+Coat the backs of the leaves with decoupage medium and smooth into place on the candle.
+If necessary, use tacky white crafts glue to hold down the stems down.
+Cover the sides of the candle—including the leaves—with one or more coats of decoupage medium.

 Simple votive holders are transformed into beauty when fiery leaves are casually tied around them with string or twine.

 For a bright, seasonal centerpiece, tuck a trio of pillar candles into a branch from the yard.
 Fill the open spaces with gourds, pods, and berries.

 Line up colorful votive cups on an antique bread tray and flank with fall branches.
 Expand beyond the expected Thanksgiving colors—yellow, orange, red, and brown—and add dark purple for a rich pop of color.

 Fruit and Nuts Candle Display

 Pick a few finds from the supermarket produce aisle to create a colorful candle display for Thanksgiving.
 Hot-glue unshelled almonds around a candle and wrap with a length of twine.
 Place the candle on a decorative plate and surround with kumquats and an evergreen sprig.
 For extra holiday flair and fragrance, poke cloves into some of the kumquats.

 14 of 20